-Pond heaters are available in many sizes from a small 150 watt heater to some larger 2kw heaters, of course the one you choose will depend on the size of your pond and budget you have available.
+Pond heaters are available in many sizes from a small 150 watt heater to some larger 2kw heaters, of course, the one you choose will depend on the size of your pond and the budget you have available.

 There will be no point in running a waterfall at this time of year as freezing water could cause your pond pump to burn out due to back pressure.
 Your best bet would be to raise the pump off the bottom of the pond if you haven't already and bypass the waterfall but leave your biological filter connected as it needs moving water to survive.